Tony2104/promptopia/README.md

 Full Stack App Using next-auth(Authentication for Next.js) & mongoDB

-System can create/edit/delete comments when logged into your your email account.
+System can create/edit/delete comments when logged into your email account.